Dionisiy/CA/introduction-jqueryquiz.md

 **Answer**: Selects an element to target for jQuery action.

-All statements in JavaScript\/jQuery should end in which character?
+* All statements in JavaScript\/jQuery should end in which character?

-Answer:`;`
+**Answer**:`;`

-What is the DOM?
+* What is the DOM?

-Answer: The DOM consists of every element on the page, laid out in a hierarchical way that reflects the way the HTML document is ordered.
+**Answer**: The DOM consists of every element on the page, laid out in a hierarchical way that reflects the way the HTML document is ordered.

 What is the plain English translation of this function?